 Next I’m getting a new fan holder so that the old one doesn’t dangle anymore.

-A new shroud for style.
-This one’s compatible with both versions of the Robo the other one(the cooler one) only works on the old model!
+Some optional upgrades include a new shroud for style.
+This one’s compatible with both versions of the R1+.

 Herringbone gears also for aesthetic mostly but I think they offer more efficient extrusion somehow.
-They come with a new carriage designed to better fit the e3d v6 extruder nozzle.
-But so far I don’t see any reason to replace the old carriage.
+They come with a new carriage designed to better fit the e3dv6 extruder nozzle.
+But so far I don’t see any reason to replace the old carriage at the moment.